Pr0n1xGH/spribe-userbot/README.md

 from pyrogram import Client, filters from modules.help import add_command_help
 ```
 > 2. Then you need to create a function that will perform certain actions.
-In the example below, the decorator @Client.on_message is created, which calls the exhelp function when the bot receives a message with the .exhelp command.
+In the example below, the decorator `@Client.on_message` is created, which calls the `exhelp` function when the userbot receives a message with the `.exhelp` command.
 ```python
 @Client.on_message(
     filters.command('exhelp', prefixes='.') & filters.me